IBM/banking-digitalization-using-hybrid-cloud-with-mainframes/README.md

 	This click will call the published API **GET /customer/{customerID}**.

-3. Understand the JSON response from this API call.
+3. Understand the output JSON response from this API call.

-	A result is displayed in the bottom of the page.
-Actually, it represents the expected JSON structure returned by the API.

 4. Call each other services representing each published API.